-(a) The long string casing, injection tubing, and annular seal shall be tested by means of an approved pressure test with a liquid or gas annually and whenever there has been a well workover.
+- (a) The long string casing, injection tubing, and annular seal shall be tested by means of an approved pressure test with a liquid or gas annually and whenever there has been a well workover. - (b) The bottom-hole cement shall be tested by means of an approved radioactive tracer survey annually.
+This test shall be conducted at the maximum demonstrated injection rate of the well.

-- (b) The bottom-hole cement shall be tested by means of an approved radioactive tracer survey annually for the first two years and every five years after the initial two years.
-This test shall be conducted at the maximum demonstrated injection rate of the well. - (c) An approved temperature, noise, or other approved log shall be run at least once every five years to test for movement of fluid along the borehole.
-A detailed report of the testing shall be prepared by a qualified individual amenable to both the permittee and the Office of Pollution Control and submitted to the agency.
-The report shall include a narrative analysis of test results and a discussion of any indicated changes in downhole conditions since initiation of injection. - (d) Depending on the testing and conclusions contained in any mechanical integrity test reports submitted or required by this section, the agency reserves the right to require other logs or tests which it may find necessary to more accurately describe downhole conditions and/or demonstrate that there is no movement of fluid into or between USDWs resulting from injection activity. - (e) An approved casing inspection log shall be run whenever the owner or operator conducts a workover in which the injection string is pulled, unless the Office of Pollution Control waives this requirement due to well construction or other factors which limit the test reliability, or based upon the satisfactory results of a casing inspection log run within the previous five years.
-The Office of Pollution Control may require that a casing inspection log be run every five years, if there is reason to believe that the integrity of the long string casing of the well may be adversely affected by naturally-occurring or man-made events. - (f) Any other test approved by the Office of Pollution Control in accordance with the procedures in 40 CFR § 146.8(d) may also be used.
+- (c) An approved temperature, noise, or other approved log shall be run at least once every five years to test for movement of fluid along the borehole.
+A detailed report of the testing shall be prepared by a qualified individual amenable to both the permittee and the Department and submitted to the Department.
+The report shall include a narrative analysis of test results and a discussion of any indicated changes in downhole conditions since initiation of injection. - (d) Depending on the testing and conclusions contained in any mechanical integrity test reports submitted or required by this section, the agency reserves the right to require other logs or tests which it may find necessary to more accurately describe downhole conditions and/or demonstrate that there is no movement of fluid into or between USDWs resulting from injection activity. - (e) An approved casing inspection log shall be run whenever the owner or operator conducts a workover in which the injection string is pulled, unless the Department waives this requirement due to well construction or other factors which limit the test reliability, or based upon the satisfactory results of a casing inspection log run within the previous five years.
+The Department may require that a casing inspection log be run every five years, if there is reason to believe that the integrity of the long string casing of the well may be adversely affected by naturally-occurring or man-made events. - (f) Any other test approved by the Department in accordance with the procedures in 40 CFR § 146.8(d) may also be used.